emadrid-at-ccm/modern-cpp/3.5/class1.md

 forces you to abuse Object Orientation to deal with challenges in the territories where O. Orientation fails miserably, thus its programmer develops increasingly bizarre modelling of software elements that become an intellectual vicious cycle.
+This opinion is informed by the fact that I used to be a professional Java programmer.
+As a matter of fact, my most successful software engineering effort thus far has been leveraging a Java specific feature, its "reflection" API.

-#### Inherent versus Accidental complexities (credit to Rohan Berdarkar)
+#### Inherent versus Accidental complexities

-Accidental complexity is the complexity as a result of mismodelling, things that are complicated because of poor understanding.
+I adopted the terms from former coworker Rohan Berdarkar: Accidental complexity is the complexity as a result of mismodelling, things that are complicated because of poor understanding.
 C++ abounds in accidental complexity, not because the poor understanding is the fault of its designers, but because its pioneering history.
 C++ acquired features to express promising programming techniques, but the programming techniques were necessarily not well understood.
 The cultural choice made in the C++ community is to live with the mistakes, to not invalidate code that relies on previous iterations of the language where things were not as well understood.

 For example, as Stephen Dewhurst put it, metaprogramming was *discovered*, not *designed* into C++.
 Because C++ pioneered support for Generic Programming